Physical Lincoln banner

 The Physical Lincoln shows that President Abraham Lincoln had an extremely rare disease called MEN2B -- multiple endocrine neoplasia, type 2B.

 MEN2B is a genetic disorder in which long-bones and nerve cells grow excessively.
-Without treatment, 100% of people develop thyroid cancer and 50% additionally develop tumor(s) in the adrenal glands.
-Statistically, a parent with the disease will pass it to half of his or her children.
+Without treatment, 100% of people develop thyroid cancer and 50% also develop a tumor in the adrenal glands.
+A parent with the disease will pass it to half of his or her children (on average).

 About one person in a million has MEN2B.
 Very few doctors have seen a case.